 1991, September 2 – Locweld Inc. purchased the Combustion Engineering property, including the 16-Ton switcher within the building.

-1993, February – Courtaulds closed and locomotive #7096 was sent to the United States.
+1993, February – Courtaulds closed (along with BCL Canada) and locomotive #7096 was sent to the United States.
 The closure abandoned the Courtaulds Line from the CP/CN exchange yard to the industry.

 1995 – CP renamed back to Canadian Pacific Railway.